-The dashboard below represents the COVID-19 test and case counts among UC Santa Barbara community members who reside in university housing or who work, study or conduct research on campus.
-Data reflects results from the university’s proactive asymptomatic testing of undergraduate and graduate students, and faculty and staff members, as well as from symptomatic testing and self-reported cases.
+The dashboard below represents the COVID-19 test and case counts and vaccination rates among UC Santa Barbara community members who reside in university housing or who work, study or conduct research on campus.
+Testing data reflects results from the university's proactive asymptomatic testing of undergraduate and graduate students, and faculty and staff members, as well as from symptomatic testing and self-reported cases.
 Asymptomatic testing results in a greater number of positive cases because it identifies infections other testing protocols would likely miss.

 Data represents the COVID-19 cases that are reported to and confirmed by campus officials and involve individuals who either live in university housing or who work, conduct research or study on campus.
 Cases are considered ”active” for 10 days after a positive COVID-19 test was collected.